kwandrus/Non-Photorealistic-GLSL-Shaders/README.md

 I use two rendering passes in my implementation.
 The first pass computes the cool-to-warm shading and stores the color, normal, and depth images of the scene into 3 separate textures.
 In the second pass, I apply the Sobel operator to the normal and depth textures to detect silhouette and interior edge lines and then draw the combined result to a white quad that covers the screen.
 Artifacts are still present in the edge detection though, so it still needs to be refined.
 I think I need to adjust the detection threshold for discontinuities as the zoom value changes, since it seems to improve as you zoom or dolly in.

-Here's a [link](https://github.com/kwandrus/Non-Photorealistic-GLSL-Shaders/blob/master/Results/GoochShading.PNG) to a still image of the Gooch shader that shows a smoother transition in color compared to the gif.
+[Here's a still image](https://github.com/kwandrus/Non-Photorealistic-GLSL-Shaders/blob/master/Results/GoochShading.PNG) of the Gooch shader that shows a smoother transition in color compared to the gif.

 ### Cross-Hatching